tudelft3d/website/projects/geobim-benchmark/events.md

 **1st day**

-*Part I*		Welcome and Introduction on the Geo- and BIM information, towards interoperability
+*Part 0*		Welcome and Introduction on GeoBIM

+*Part 1*		Geo- and BIM information, towards interoperability

+	- 3D City models: overview, effective use cases, data and related standards (CityGML, CityJSON...)

+  - Building Information Models: overview, effective use cases, data and related standards (IFC...)

-*Part II*		GeoBIM use cases
+*Part 2*		GeoBIM use cases

+- GeoBIM for Building permission issuing

+- GeoBIM for asset management

+- GeoBIM for microclimate simulations

 **2nd day**

-*Part I*		Presentation of the benchmark results
+*Part I*		Presentation of the benchmark results for the different tasks; the most interesting workflows in the actual software

-*Part II*		Workshop: most effective tools, replicating results
+*Part II*		Workshop: replicating results in the most interesting tools, with different data

+*Conclusion and discussion*

 ### Join us!

-The **winter school** will be for free and everyone is welcome!
+For the **2-days workshop** only a small amount will be charged, including lunches and coffee breaks (40€).

+Everyone is welcome!

-In the coming days we will provide you the final program.
+In the coming days we will provide you with the final detailed program.

 YOU CAN ALREADY REGISTER: [**Register now!**](https://francescanoardo.typeform.com/to/qplW6H)